Russian peacekeepers' convoy moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, April 8.
-A convoy of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, April 9.
+A convoy of four vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any issues, Trend reports from the scene.

-Conditions were created for the unhindered movements of 10 fuel trucks from Lachin.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.